-1. A course on "Computer Oriented Statistical Methods"
+1. A course on "Computer Oriented Statistical Methods" Objectives

-- 1. The course is intended to provide a thorough understanding of methods, techniques and tools for modeling, simulation and performance analysis of complex systems - 2.
-The topics include system models and studies; random number generation; simulation of continuous and discrete systems; simulation of queuing systems and pert networks.
+- 1. The course is intended to provide an understanding of methods, techniques and tools for modeling, simulation and performance analysis of complex systems - 2.
+The topics include system models and studies; random number generation; simulation of continuous and discrete systems; simulation of queuing systems and pert networks - 3.
+The course also provides practical knowledge of simulation experimentation and introduces simulation languages.